Attendance

 https://www.nhs.uk/live-well/is-my-child-too-ill-for-school

-For lengthy absences, i.e. more than 3 consecutive days you may be asked to provide a medical evidence from a healthcare professional.
+For lengthy absences, i.e. more than 3 consecutive days you will be asked to provide a medical evidence from a healthcare professional.
 We would ask all parents to please make all appointments out of school hours, where at all possible, as it can be very disruptive to learning.

 Combining good attendance and good punctuality ensures that your child has the best possible preparation for taking their place in the wider community beyond Frome College and into the workplace or further study.
-We would therefore ask that you support your child and Frome College, enabling us together, to provide those basic principles that will lead to a happy and successful adult equipped with an education, self-belief and commitment to taking their place in the global market.

 Useful Information

-The Education Attendance Officer - Information for Parents and Carers
+The Education Attendance Officer - Information for Parents and CarerSchool attendance and absence - information from Gov.uk

 Young Minds - help for parents and carers